Uncollared Wolf Believed Responsible for Livestock Deaths Shot by CPW

 Officials continued to search for the wolf until Aug.
 21.

-The DNA analysis showed the wolf’s genotype showed it was the offspring of 2309-OR (male) and 2312-OR (female), the breeding pair for Copper Creek.
+The DNA analysis showed the wolf’s genotype showed it was the offspring of 2309-OR (male) and 2312-OR (female), the breeding pair of the Copper Creek pack.

 The wolf’s death marks the 11th wolf relocated to Colorado that has died.
 Ten wolves were brought from Oregon, and 15 from British Columbia.
 There were five pups born to the Copper Creek mating pair, according to CPW, and two-year-old wolves from that pack have now been killed because of livestock depredations.